tsaith/ml_class/README.md

 ex7: K-means Clustering and Principal Component Analysis. <br/>
 ex8: Anomaly Detection and Recommender Systems.

-doc/slides: The slides used in the class.
+doc/slides: The slides used in this class.